panzi/rust-hox/README.md

 Features
 --------

-* Resizes to window
+* Resizes to window.
 * Supports large files via `mmap()`.
 * Decodes bytes at curser as 8, 16, 32, and 64 bit integers, 32 and 64 bit
   floating point numbers.
 You can choose signed/unsinged, and little/big endian encoding.
-* Jump to user supplied offset.
+* Jump to user supplied aboslute or relative offset.
+For relative just type e.g.
+  `+12` enter, or `-8` enter etc.
+* Select data.
+Other bytes matching the selected ones are automatically highlighted in gray.
 * Write selection to file.
 * Search for:
   * Selection